dralves/brooklyn-mapr/README.md

 To run it, either:

-* Download and install the `brooklyn` CLI tool from http://brooklyncentral.github.com/ and run in the project root:
+* Download and install the `brooklyn` CLI tool from [brooklyncentral.github.com](http://brooklyncentral.github.com/) and run in the project root.

-  export BROOKLYN_CLASSPATH=target/brooklyn-mapr-0.1.0-SNAPSHOT.jar
+	`export BROOKLYN_CLASSPATH=target/brooklyn-mapr-0.1.0-SNAPSHOT.jar`

-  brooklyn launch -a io.cloudsoft.mapr.MyM3App -l aws-ec2:us-east-1
+	`brooklyn launch -a io.cloudsoft.mapr.MyM3App -l aws-ec2:us-east-1`

-* Grab all dependencies (using maven, or in your favourite IDE) and run the static `main` in `io.cloudsoft.mapr.MyM3App`
+* or, Grab all dependencies (using maven, or in your favourite IDE) and run the static `main` in `io.cloudsoft.mapr.MyM3App`

 After about 20 minutes, it should print out the URL of the MapR master node and the Brooklyn console.
 You must manually accept the license in MapR (credentials defined in MyM3App),